-My lab is using functional genomics, molecular biology and model organism genetics to study fundamental mechanisms of genome maintenance and stability.
-Failure to maintain genome integrity leads to mutations that can lead to tumour formation.
-Individuals can therefore be disposed to cancer if they are exposed to carcinogens that overwhelm normal genome maintenance mechanisms, or if they harbour germline or somatic variants that create genomic instability.
-Our work is aimed at determining the causes of genomic instability as an enabling characteristic of tumour formation and exploring the potential of these early events to suggest novel therapeutic targets.
-Currently we are working on several projects, briefly outlined below.
+My lab is using functional genomics, molecular biology, biochemistry, and advanced imaging in both the yeast model and cultured human cells to study fundamental mechanisms of genome maintenance and stability.
+Failure to maintain genome integrity leads to mutations that can promote tumour formation.
+Normal genome maintenance mechanisms can be overwhelmed by carcinogen exposure, or the presence of germline or somatic variants that induce genomic instability.
+Our work is aimed at determining the causes of genomic instability as an enabling characteristic of tumour formation, and exploring the potential of these early events to suggest novel therapeutic targets.
+Currently, we are working on several projects, briefly outlined below.

 Roles of RNA processing in genome maintenance

-Functional genomic screening of the yeast model, Saccharomyces cerevisiae, and of mammalian cells has revealed that most steps in RNA metabolism can cause genome instability when disrupted.
+Functional genomic screening of the yeast model, Saccharomyces cerevisiae, and of mammalian cells has revealed that most steps in RNA metabolism (including transcription, processing, and decay) can cause genome instability when disrupted.
 In some cases it is clear that mutations in RNA processing factors lead to transcription-coupled DNA:RNA hybrids that form R-loops.
-R-loop structures expose damage-prone single-stranded DNA and can also damage DNA by impeding DNA replication fork progression.
-Importantly, not all genome destabilizing RNA processing mutants create R-loops and we are interested in defining these other mechanisms as well as continuing to investigate causes and consequences of R-loop formation.
+R-loop structures expose damage-prone single-stranded DNA, and can also impede DNA replication fork progression, causing breaks.
+Importantly, not all genome destabilizing RNA processing mutants create R-loops, and we are also interested in defining these alternative mechanisms.

 Mutational processes leave a characteristic pattern of mutations on tumour genomes based on the underlying biology that is disrupted or the causative environmental agent.
 While elegant computational methods can extract such mutation ‘signatures’ from tumour genomes, the mechanisms are usually unknown.
-We have established a yeast model for linking specific genetic changes in conserved genome integrity pathways to patterns of accumulated mutations using whole genome sequencing.
+We have established a yeast model for linking specific genetic changes in conserved genome integrity pathways, and their interactions with genotoxic drugs, to patterns of accumulated mutations using whole genome sequencing.
 Yeast provides a clean and tractable genetic system whose genome can be sequenced in an efficient, cost-effective manner.
-We are working to refine and expand our efforts to describe the mutation patterns associated with new genetic backgrounds, genotoxic environments and gene-environment interactions.
-Ultimately this work will intersect with tumour genome sequencing efforts to create testable hypotheses for defining the critical mutational processes operative in cancers.
+These signatures have led to new insights to biochemical mechanisms of DNA repair (e.g. slippage and realignment in DNA translesion synthesis polymerases) and to an appreciation that defects in DNA repair can increase transcription-replication conflicts.

 Sorgjerd KM, Zako T, Sakono M, Stirling PC, Leroux MR, Saito T, Nilsson P, Sekimoto M, Saido TC and Maeda M. Human prefoldin inhibits Amyloid β (Aβ) fibrillation and contributes to formation of non-toxic Aβ aggregates.
 Biochemistry.
 52, 3532-3542, 2013.
 View Abstract